-Les Seigneuriales, a huge celebration held in the historic quarter of Vaudreuil, recreates a centuries-old French tradition called “la plantation du Mai”—similar to raising the maypole—which serves as the central element in a whole series of family-friendly activities and events.
+Organized by the Regional Museum of Vaudreuil-Soulanges, this huge celebration held in the historic quarter of Vaudreuil recreates a centuries-old French tradition called “la plantation du Mai”—similar to raising the maypole—which serves as the central element in a whole series of family-friendly activities and events.

-The Festival de cirque, created in 2005, was the first circus festival in Québec.
-It has grown immensely popular in its 12 years of existence, with more than 45,000 people attending in 2016.
+The Festival de cirque Vaudreuil-Dorion, created in 2005, was the first circus festival in Québec.
+It has grown immensely popular in its 16 years of existence, with more than 50,000 people attending in 2022.
 For a few days, Rue Jeannotte comes alive with a multitude of free circus-related activities: a carnival, a cabaret area and much more.
 Festive, participatory and family-friendly!

 Fête nationale festivities

 At nightfall, watch the legendary fireworks at Parc Paul-Gérin-Lajoie across from the campus of Cité-des-Jeunes.

 After the fireworks, head over to the Festival de cirque cabaret area to enjoy the exciting entertainers we have lined up for you.

 Each winter, the City of Vaudreuil-Dorion invites people to Parc de la Maison-Valois for a magical winter evening featuring music, activities, ice-skating and fireworks.
 Hot beverages and treats are available ($).

 In 2017, Snow Day gave way to Plaisirs d'hiver, a series of outdoor activities to introduce people to winter sports.